OgarProject/Ogar/README.md

  6. more gamemodes
  7. ban
  8. autoban option (see gameserver.ini)
+ 9. More control (gameserver.ini)
- 7. and other features such as merge or nojoin or kick/killrange
+ 10. and other features such as merge or nojoin or kick/killrange

 ### Official Website (for official ogar)
 The official website for the Ogar Project is [ogarproject.com](http://ogarproject.com).
 You can register on our forums to chat with other Ogar users, get support, advertise your server, and more.